-On the Expectation Over Time page you can see the overall trend line over time for the number of students working at the selected attainment expectation, and take further action if you identify room for improvement.
+On the Expectation Over Time page you can see the overall trend line for different demographics over time for the number of students working at the selected attainment expectation, and take further action if you identify room for improvement.

 The grade distribution tool lets you view the distribution of student grades for each assessment.
 First displaying a summary for each assessment period, you can then dig down into each strand of an assessment (for a summative assessment with strands).
 This is a really useful page for comparisons across classes and across assessments for the same assessment period.

-The table view lets you can choose to display student names in the table view so you can easily see which students are in each group.
+The table view lets you display student names so you can easily see which students are in each group.

 The Statistics page shows a table of your students' average grades including average baseline, average working at grade and average target.
 It can also be used to find the progress made by certain groups from their baselines.